TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/upgrading-tyk/self-managed/go-plugins.md

 | [2](#path-2)    | < 4.1.0         | >= 5.1.0       |
 | [3](#path-3)    | >= 4.1.0        | >= 5.2.5       |

+Additionally, if you are using bundles to ship your plugins, you will need to build and redploy a new plugin bundle.
+Please consult our supporting documentation that explains how to build and deploy [Tyk plugin bundles]({{< ref "plugins/how-to-serve-plugins/plugin-bundles#global-parameters" >}}).

 ## Initialise plugin for Gateway versions earlier then 4.2.0 {#path-1}
 **Path 1** all versions before 4.2.0